saltsystemslab/gpu-filters/point_tcf/README.md

 --------
 The TCF components are header only, so linking the underlying library is sufficient to include the TCF.

-Building CMake inside of the directory will add the tests.
+Building CMake with the flag `-DPOINT_TCF_BUILD_TESTS=ON` inside of the directory will add the tests.

 Running Tests